LeeCampbell/RxCookbook/Algorithms/GeneratingDeltas.md

 ##Scan

-An alternate solution, which is arguably more simple, is to use the Scan operator.
+An alternate solution, which is arguably more simple, is to use the `Scan` operator.
-The Scan operator is often used for producing running aggregate values e.g. Running Totals.
+The Scan operator is often used for producing running aggregate values e.g. running totals.
-In this case we will instead use the accumulator value to just store the last value.
+In this case we will use the accumulator (`acc`) to just store the last value.

     var source = GetObservableSequence();
     var deltas = source.Scan(new{Prev=0, Delta=0},(acc, curr)=>new{Prev=curr, Delta=curr-acc.Prev})